mvakde/mvakde.github.io/_teaching/ML-Training-Mithil.md

 permalink: /teaching/ML-Training-Mithil
 date: 2020-10-01
 location: "Mumbai, India"
-snip: "**A crash course in Machine Learning tools, Innovation Cell (UMIC), a student-run tech team at IIT Bombay**<br>I created this back in 2020 to help train potential UMIC recruits in the basics of ML.
-This was followed up by multiple assignments and a month-long project, mentored by me.
-I made the timeline very short, expecting them to finish 60-80% of the required tasks.
-Ideally, this will take a much longer time.<br><br>Note: This guide is now outdated, but still useful in my opinion.
-Find the [PDF version here](https://mvakde.github.io/files/ML-Training-Mithil.pdf)"
 ---
 **A crash course in Machine Learning tools, Innovation Cell (UMIC), a student-run tech team at IIT Bombay**
 I created this back in 2020 to help train potential UMIC recruits in the basics of ML.
 This was followed up by multiple assignments and a month-long project, mentored by me.
 I made the timeline very short, expecting them to finish 60-80% of the required tasks.
 Ideally, this will take a much longer time.
 <!--more-->

 Note: This guide is now outdated, but still useful in my opinion.
 Find the [PDF version here](https://mvakde.github.io/files/ML-Training-Mithil.pdf)

 ML tutorials - UMIC 2020